 Strategy Tasks Task Timeline Responsibility Achievements against outcomes Improve community awareness about public participation processes within DEC.
 Promote the existence, role and activities of the Disability Access and Inclusion Committee to the community via distribution of DAIP to key groups.
-July 2008 Disability Access and Inclusion Committee Director Strategic Review DEC's public participation processes in view of encouraging participation from people with disabilities.
-December 2008 Development and Corporate Affairs Provide staff involved in public participation with disability awareness training.
-Incorporate training into existing public participation/ public participation training.
-December 2010 Commit to ongoing monitoring of the DAIP to ensure implementation and satisfactory outcomes.
+Review DEC's public participation processes in view of encouraging July 2008 December Disability Access and Inclusion Committee Director Strategic Development and DAIP placed on DEC website. participation from people with disabilities. • Provide staff involved in public participation with disability awareness training.
+Incorporate training into existing public participation/ public 2008 December 2010 Corporate Affairs Commit to ongoing monitoring of the DAIP to ensure implementation and satisfactory outcomes.
 Disability Access and Inclusion Committee to regularly monitor the progress of the plan and be involved in all reviews of the plan.
 Place updated plan on the intranet and DEC's website.
 Advise staff of update via broadcast email and Pointsource.
 Develop a register of experienced persons to provide comment on access and inclusion issues on request, who may not be members of the Disability Access and Inclusion Committee.
-Ongoing Disability Access and Inclusion Committee
+Ongoing Disability Access and Inclusion Committee Committee meets four times per year and monitors the progress of plan.
+Updated plan placed on intranet.

 Strategy Tasks Task Timeline Responsibility Achievements against outcomes Seek a broad range of views on disability and access issues from the local community.
 Disability Access and Inclusion Committee to actively pursue the views of people with disabilities, their carers and other key stakeholders on a wide range of issues.
 Distribute draft DAIP to key groups for comment.
-Invite representatives from disability groups to attend Disability Access and Inclusion Committee Ongoing Annually Disability Access and Inclusion Committee meeting.
+Invite representatives from disability groups to attend Disability Access and Inclusion Committee meeting.
+Ongoing Annually Disability Access and Inclusion Committee Committee members have participated in a number of seminars and workshops.

-Last amended JUNE 2007
+Last amended May 2009